jckleiner/notion-backup/documentation/setup.md

 ![testImage](../images/notion-search-request.png)

 5. Go to **cookies tab** of that same requests and find the `token_v2` cookie.
 Paste it in your `.env` file as the value for `NOTION_TOKEN_V2`.
-Note that this token is expires after a year but if you log out manually then this token won't be valid anymore!
-Which means you will have to log in again and extract the value of a new `token_v2` cookie.
+This token (expires after one year and) is valid as long as you don't log out over the web-UI.
+Meaning that you can use it in this tool as long as you don't log out.
+If you do log out (or if the token expires after one year) then you need to log in again and fetch a new `token_v2` value.

 ### Dropbox